May 30, 2026

 Here is exactly why your site needs this high-resolution baseline:

-1. The Retina display trap (Why mobile looks blurry)
+1. The Retina display trap (why mobile looks blurry)

 Modern smartphones and tablets use high-density screens (like Apple's Retina displays).